mlverse/pysparklyr/README.md

   connection has no target to offer
 - [ ] Implement Spark and Log buttons for Spark Connect and DB Connect.
   **Blocked** - Until SparkSession is implemented in Spark 3.5
+- [ ] Find a way to get the Connection pane to be async to the IDE

 ### DBI